pw4rn3r/ECE382/notes/L26/index.md

 **Policy on Sharing Code**

-I encourage you to use Github to browse code for ideas and assistance - this is consistent with the cooperative ethos of engineering.
+I encourage you to browse code for ideas and assistance - this is consistent with the cooperative ethos of engineering.
 That does not mean you're free to copy the code of your classmates.  **I expect you to document any assistance you get.
 I expect any code you turn in to be your own, unless I explicitly allow you to use the libraries of others.**  Any questions?

 There are only two lessons between now and Lab 5, which covers interrupts.